webiny/Login/README.md

 ```

 - **SecurityFirewall**: defines which `Security.Firewall` to use for user authentication
-- **2FactorAuth**: do you want to user 2 factor auth or not
+- **2FactorAuth**: should the 2 factor auth be used or not
-- **BlockTreshold**: after how many bad login attempts should be block the client from login page (client is identified as username+ip combination)
+- **BlockThreshold**: after how many bad login attempts should the client be blocked from submitting any new login requests (client is identified as username+ip combination)
-- **BlockTimelimit**: how many minutes should the client be blocked for submitting any additional login attempts
+- **BlockTimelimit**: for how many minutes should the client be blocked from submitting any additional login attempts
 - **SessionTtl**: once session has been issued, for how long should it be considered valid
 - **DeviceTtl**: how long should the device session be valid (used only if 2FactorAuth is turned on)
 - **RateLimitBlacklist**: list of IPs that are permanently blocked from submitting login requests